ZhiyuanArbin/ChannelManagerArchitecture/README.md

 *   **ChannelService.h:** Defines the interfaces for the `ChannelCtrlService` and `ChannelDataService` classes, including the data processing functionality in ChannelDataService.
 *   **BatteryTestingService.h:** Defines the `BatteryTestingService` class, which manages control and data tasks, with a public API focused solely on high-level control functions.

-## Usage

-The `main.cpp` file provides an example of how to use the `BatteryTestingService` class.

-1. Create an instance of the `BatteryTestingService` class.
-2. Call the desired control type function, such as `runCCCV`.
-3. Data from the M4 core is automatically and continuously received and processed by the dedicated m4DataThread, which:
-    * Updates the central channel data table with the latest measurements
-    * Triggers registered callbacks when conditions are met
-    * Makes current data available through getter methods (getVoltage, getCurrent, getDvDt, etc.)

-## Conclusion

-The Battery Testing Service provides a flexible and efficient architecture for controlling and monitoring battery testing equipment.
-Its modular design, separation of concerns, and asynchronous communication capabilities make it well-suited for real-time embedded Linux environments.